zrzka/tot-addons/README.md

   ### Add to Tot

+  * Abbreviation: `att`
-  * Appends text to the first Tot dot.
+  * Description: Appends text to the first Tot dot.